-- Email accounts – Web.com gives you five email accounts to match your domain.
-That’s a boon for folks building landing pages with Web.com—not only can you get multiple sites up in a flash, but each can have separate associated email addresses for doing split testing or for collecting contest entries in a place where they won’t overwhelm someone else’s inbox.
+- Email accounts – You get five email accounts to match your domain.
+Not only can you set multiple sites in a flash, but each one will have separate email addresses.
+This can be useful for split testing or collecting contest entries without overwhelming someone else’s inbox.

-- Free domain for one year – Web.com will throw in one year of an available domain for free when your purchase one of their website builder plans.
+- Free domain for one year – Web.com will throw in one year of an available domain for free when you buy one of their website builder plans.

 Cons of Web.com